kevintanu/simple-files/errors.md

 With no exported symbols .lib file is not created.
 (In case of shared libraries, .lib is essentially an import file)

 https://stackoverflow.com/questions/64088046/missing-lib-file-when-creating-shared-library-with-cmake-and-visual-studio-2019

+- Can't have function implementation in .h files if included in multiple files, duplicate implementation